 Did you know?
 One of the great things about using G2 Track is that it can monitor your software contract renewals and termination dates for you, so you don’t spend your budget renewing software that no longer makes sense for your company.

-2. Check if employees are using the software
+2. Verify if employees are using the software

-Sure, this step in measuring software use may seem obvious, but you’d be surprised by how many times this is forgotten about.
+Sure, this step in tracking software usage may seem obvious, but you’d be surprised by how many times this is forgotten about.
 With so many software options on the market, it’s easy to get distracted by the new and shiny application and then forget about the one you’ve been using for years.

 When you make a note of metrics like how long someone has used a certain tool and when their last login was, you can better access if this application is necessary for your team, if you can find its features elsewhere, or if you can get rid of it altogether.